 Local businesses are grateful and need your business since they are less likely to have other branches far and wide that they can rely upon.
 Additionally, many will have fewer customers than larger chains, so that they can allocate more time to serving your needs.

-Many owners and employees alike involved in a local business will cultivate extreme expertise in their niche to operate, compete, and help customers.
+Many business owners and employees alike involved in a local business will cultivate extreme expertise in their niche to operate, compete, and help customers.
 This means that they will likely be able to give you very specific advice and help you with more particular concerns and troubleshooting than larger stores, particularly when it comes to regional lifestyles.

 Local businesses that want to remain competitive are incentivized to offer excellent customer service.
 Many local businesses inspire loyalty and pride from their employees.
 To smaller businesses, employees aren’t just numbers but known and often cherished individuals who choose to work in a locally-operated position.
 Local businesses often try to give their employees whatever resources they can afford to, and this translates to an employee’s attitude and willingness to help customers.

 Local businesses are furthermore more likely to aid in local events and nurture a local community.
 Local businesses are more likely than chains to donate to community causes and participate in events such as fairs and festivals.
-Additionally, since owners live within the community, their charitable contributions tend to be more likely to help your community firsthand.
+Additionally, since business owners live within the community, their charitable contributions tend to be more likely to help your community firsthand.

 Additionally, local businesses tend to help support local culture, since they mutually benefit from cultural festivals, arts festivals, and trade shows.
 Local coffee shops are more likely than chain coffee shops to use their walls as gallery space for local artists to sell their art.
 Local restaurants are more likely to host local musicians.
 Independent bookstores support readings from local writers and authors.
 And locally owned spaces mutually benefit from community events that allow individuals to express their culture.